cortexlabs/cortex/docs/deployments/batchapi/predictors.md

 # initialization code and variables can be declared here in global scope

 class PythonPredictor:
-    def __init__(self, config, api_spec, job_spec):
+    def __init__(self, config, job_spec, api_spec):
-        """Called once during each worker initialization.
+        """(Required) Called once during each worker initialization.
 Performs setup such as downloading/initializing the model or downloading a vocabulary.

         Args:
-            config: Dictionary passed from API configuration (if specified) merged with configuration passed in with Job Submission API.
-If there are conflicting keys, values in configuration specified in Job submission takes precedence.
-            api_spec: Dictionary containing the yaml configuration specified in cortex.yaml (optional)
-            job_spec: Dictionary containing the submitted job request and additional information such as the job_id (optional)
+            config (required): Dictionary passed from API configuration (if specified) merged with configuration passed in with Job Submission API.
+If there are conflicting keys, values in configuration specified in Job submission takes precedence. job_spec (optional): Dictionary containing the submitted job request and additional information such as the job_id. api_spec (optional): Dictionary containing the API configuration specified in cortex.yaml.
         """
         pass

     def predict(self, payload, batch_id):
-        """Called once per batch.
-Preprocesses the batch payload (if necessary), runs inference, postprocesses the inference output (if necessary) and writes the predictions to storage (i.e. S3 or a database).
+        """(Required) Called once per batch.
+Preprocesses the batch payload (if necessary), runs inference, postprocesses the inference output (if necessary), and writes the predictions to storage (i.e. S3 or a database, if desired).

         Args:
-            payload: a batch, a list of one or more samples (required).
-            batch_id: uuid assigned to this batch
+            payload (required): a batch (i.e. a list of one or more samples). batch_id (optional): uuid assigned to this batch.
         Returns:
-            Nothing if the function body writes the predictions to storage, otherwise, the prediction or batch of predictions
+            Nothing
         """
         pass

     def on_job_complete(self):
-        """Called once after all of the batches in the job queue have been processed.
-Performs post job completion tasks such as aggregating results, executing web hooks or triggering other jobs.
+        """(Optional) Called once after all batches in the job have been processed.
+Performs post job completion tasks such as aggregating results, executing web hooks, or triggering other jobs.
         """
         pass
 ```

 For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as from where to download the model and initialization files, or any configurable model parameters.
 You define `config` in your [API configuration](api-configuration.md), and it is passed through to your Predictor's constructor.
-The `config` parameters in the `API configuration` can be overriden by providing `config` in the job submission requests.
+The `config` parameters in the `API configuration` can be overridden by providing `config` in the job submission requests.

 ### Examples